An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Introduction

-While these approaches provide useful frameworks for clustering and representation learning, their reliance on Gaussian assumptions and metrics that require the estimation of covariance presents notable challenges.
+While these approaches provide useful frameworks for clustering and representation learning, their reliance on Gaussian assumptions and on metrics that require estimating the covariance presents notable challenges.
 In textual data, where features often exhibit categorical, skewed, or multimodal distributions, the Gaussian prior may not accurately capture structural variability.
 Moreover, many of these methods are highly sensitive to the sample-to-dimension ratio \citep{altonji1996small, yao2015sample}.
-When the sample size is small relative to the feature space, covariance estimation becomes unstable, leading to poorly conditioned matrices or singularities \citep[e.g.,][]{ashurbekova2021optimal}.
+When the sample size is small relative to the feature space, covariance estimation becomes unstable, leading to poorly conditioned or singular matrices \citep[e.g.,][]{ashurbekova2021optimal}.
 Regularization techniques, such as adding small positive constants to the diagonal of covariance matrices, can partially mitigate these issues but introduce biases that require careful tuning \citep{bickel2008regularized}.
-This bias arises because regularization alters the estimated eigenvalues of the covariance matrix, effectively shrinking them toward a predetermined value, which can distort the true structure of the data and influence clustering or classification outcomes.
+This bias arises because regularization alters the estimated eigenvalues of the covariance matrix, effectively shrinking them toward a predetermined value, which can distort the data's true structure and influence clustering or classification outcomes.
 Crucially, while these techniques are effective in high-resource, general-purpose NLP settings, their applicability to low-resource or singular historical corpora remains limited.
 In domains such as ancient languages, where pretrained embeddings are unreliable or unavailable, and where interpretability is essential for source-critical and literary-historical inquiry, alternative approaches are required.